marcraft2/tesla-carplay/tesla-doc.md

 ------

 - Reboot your raspberry so that everything starts correctly
-- Connect your Tesla to the bluethoot of the raspberry from the bluetooth settings of the tesla
+- Connect your Tesla to the bluetooth of the raspberry from the bluetooth settings of the tesla
 - Connect your Tesla to your Raspberry Wi-Fi
 - Plug in your iPhone
 - Open your browser to carplay.lan